TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/Session 16.md

 [[Shadowmantle (aka Valindra Cimber)]] wants the oracle to be asked "What is the location of the [[Soul Mongerer]]".

 She views [[Rodvan]] and [[Ellias]] as incompetant, and she wants the party to work for her.
-He insulted Shadowmantle with a racist remark, and then she used power word pain to torture him. [[Locke Hancock]] tried to talk her down and intervene, but Brysh pulled him away.
+Ellias insulted Shadowmantle with a racist remark, and then she used power word pain to torture him. [[Locke Hancock]] tried to talk her down and intervene, but Brysh pulled him away.

 "His organs are going off with power word pain.
 What if he's an organ doner?!?" - Sean